FreeCAD/FPA/accounting/2024/contracts/contract_PHijma_apiDocumentation.md

 <h2 align=center>Agreement for the execution of project improving C++ API Documentation</h2>

-**Warning: This model is to be used only when the contractor is either a company or a registered professional (ie, they will emit invoices).
-For other persons who will not emit bill, use the [memorandum of understanding](mou.md) instead**

-**Change this** This agreement is made between the FreeCAD project association (the FPA), a non-profit body registered as an AISBL in Belgium under enterprise number [781867807](https://kbopub.economie.fgov.be/kbopub/toonondernemingps.html?lang=en&ondernemingsnummer=781867807) and FreeCAD contributor Pieter Hijma (the CONTRIBUTOR), identified by Chamber of Commerce number 91815053 (search at [kvk.nl](https://www.kvk.nl/zoeken)).
+This agreement is made between the FreeCAD project association (the FPA), a non-profit body registered as an AISBL in Belgium under enterprise number [781867807](https://kbopub.economie.fgov.be/kbopub/toonondernemingps.html?lang=en&ondernemingsnummer=781867807) and FreeCAD contributor Pieter Hijma (the CONTRIBUTOR), identified in the Netherlands by Chamber of Commerce number [91815053](https://www.kvk.nl/zoeken).

 This document constitutes a **non-employment service agreement** between these two parties, who agree to the following terms and conditions: